Chapter 40 : Sugarcoat

 I bit down on my lip, feeling like the minute the ridiculousness of this situation wore off, I would burst into tears.
 “Just go, Potter.
 I’ll take care of Freddy.”

-“I’ll stay,” he offered, and I couldn’t tell if the gesture was sincere or not.
-“I mean, Aidan and Dom can take care of themselves.
-Worse comes to worse they commit a few acts of arson, possibly murder.
+“I’ll stay,” he offered not unkindly, and I couldn’t tell if the gesture was serious or not.
+“Aidan and Dom can take care of themselves.
+Worse comes to worse they commit a few acts of arson, possibly a murder or two.
 They’ll be fine.”

 But this time, I wasn’t alone.

-Chewing on the inside of my cheek, I flitted my eyes up to meet his.
-He bit his lip almost reflexively, gaze travelling across my face.
-“What’s going to happen, Potter?”
-My voice was hushed.
-“What are we going to do after all of this?”
+Chewing on the inside of my cheek, I spoke quietly: “What’s going to happen, Potter?
+What are we going to do after all of this?”